Earthlings’ curious ritual

 The problem is compounded by the fact that some doctors and researchers put about the idea that because nicotine apparently stimulates the release of dopamine and activates the pleasure centre of the brain, this is a large part of the reason, they would have us believe, that smoking is so hard to quit.

 Incidentally, the nicotine-dopamine hypothesis is derived from cruel animal experiments of unknown relevance to humans.
 It is impossible at present to measure the levels of dopamine or any other neurochemical in the living human brain.
-But the nicotine-dopamine-pleasure hypothesis is not only irrelevant but a hindrance in the practical business of helping smokers quit.
+And the nicotine-dopamine-pleasure hypothesis is not only irrelevant but a hindrance in the practical business of helping smokers quit.

 You must have a cigarette.
 A cigarette is the perfect type of a perfect pleasure.
 It is exquisite, and it leaves one unsatisfied.
 What more can one want?